lingmann/dcos/setup/README.md

 Generates the files which need to be put on individual hosts in order to install DCOS on a cobmination of "Hardware Provider" and "Distribution".

+## Requirements

+python 3
+  - On OSX you can get this with `brew install python3`

 ## Planned extensions:

 Encoding site-specific details (Gen me customer X's setup)